How to Create an Area Chart in Excel (6 Suitable Examples)

 2. Create a Stacked 2-D Area Chart in Excel

-To create a Stacked 2-D Area Chart, for showing the comparison between the sales of the laptops, you can follow the below steps.
+To create a Stacked 2-D Area Chart, to show the comparison between the sales of the laptops, you can follow the below steps.

 Steps: